Vocabulary

 Expertise (n) — good knowledge, skill or experience in certain area.

-Journey (n) — a trip or a travelling from one place to another.
+Journey (n) — a trip or a travel from one place to another.

 Vanish (v) — disappear, usually suddenly and mysteriously.
 I looked away and a few seconds later he vanished into the darkness.